Your travel expert

 Golden-plumed Parakeet, Andean Parakeet, Yungas Pygmy Owl, White-throated Screech-Owl, Gould's Inca, Sword-billed Hummingbird, Violet-throated Startfrontlet, Scaled Metaltail, Long-tailed Sylph, Masked Trogon, Gray-breasted Mountain-Toucan, Pearled Treerunner, Trilling Tapaculo, White-crowned Tapaculo, Barred Fruiteater, Chestnut-crested Cotinga, Barred Becard, White-eared Solitaire, White-collared Jay, Grass-green Tanager, Chestnut-bellied Mountain Tanager, Moustached Flowerpiercer

-Today we will take the day from the temperate forests around Wayqecha Lodge to the subtropical forests of the legendary Cock of the Rock Lodge.
-Along this incredible altitudinal gradient we will make a number of stops at well-known sites such as the "tunnels", but also wherever the magnificent forest seems favourable.
-The flocks will be carefully observed.
-We will arrive in the middle of the afternoon at the Cock of The Rock Lodge where we will be able to use the last hours of the day for some "Veranda Birding".
+Today we will take the full day to travel from the temperate forests around Wayqecha Lodge to the subtropical forests of the legendary Cock of the Rock Lodge.
+Along this incredible altitudinal gradient, we will make several stops at well-known sites such as the "tunnels,” but also wherever the magnificent forest seems favorable to birding.
+We will arrive in the middle of the afternoon at the Cock of The Rock Lodge, where we will be able to use the last hours of the day for some "Veranda Birding.”

 Private transport, English-speaking specialist guide, entrance to the CORL reserve